graninas/automatic-whitebox-testing-showcase/README.md

 - NoVerify.
 Verifying disabled, mocking enabled.
 - NoMock.
 Verifying and mocking disabled.
 Real effect will be used on this step.

 The framework also supports async evaluations, and the recording-replaying mechanism respects that.
 Forked flows will be recorded and replayed separately, thread-safely, without making a mess in the recording entries.
 This works for flows hierarchies or any size.
 The framework supports KV DBs and SQL DBs, and it has many other possibilities.
-You can find more samples of flows and recordings in tests to Presto.Backend, [here](https://github.com/juspay/purescript-presto-backend/blob/feature/record-replay/test/Presto/Backend/RunModesSpec.purs).
+You can find more samples of flows and recordings in tests to `Presto.Backend`, [here](https://github.com/juspay/purescript-presto-backend/blob/feature/record-replay/test/Presto/Backend/RunModesSpec.purs).

 PureScript has some significant differences from Haskell on the type level.
-In particular, there is no GADTs, Type Families and existential types there.
+In particular, there is no `GADTs`, `Type Families` and `Existential Types` there.
 This is sometimes an obstacle but many cases can be solved by other tools and features.
 For example, we workarounded the lack of existentials by a special type [Data.Exists](https://pursuit.purescript.org/packages/purescript-exists/4.0.0/docs/Data.Exists) that we’re using to wrap our types:

 ```haskell
 import Data.Exists (Exists)